Rimini Makama

-Rimini Haraya Makama, is a lawyer, entrepreneur and a corporate executive.
+Rimini Haraya Makama is a lawyer, entrepreneur and a corporate executive.
 She is the Executive Commissioner of Stakeholder Management at the Nigerian Communications Commission.
-Makama was confirmed to her position by the Nigerian Senate on 21st May 2024 following her nomination by President Bola Ahmed Tinubu GCFR on 23rd February 2024.
+Makama was confirmed to her position by the Nigerian Senate on 21 May 2024 following her nomination by President Bola Ahmed Tinubu GCFR on 23 February 2024.

 Early life and education

 Makama was born in Jos, Plateau State, in the north-central part of Nigeria.
 Makama studied law at the University of Jos Nigeria, graduating with an LLB.
 After attending Law School, she was called to the Nigerian Bar.
 Makama went on to obtain an LLM from the University of Reading.
-Makam also holds a CIM Diploma from the London School of Marketing.
+Makama also holds a CIM Diploma from the London School of Marketing.

 Career

 In February 2024, she was appointed as the Executive Commissioner of Stakeholder Management at the Nigerian Communications Commission.
 Her appointment was confirmed by the Nigerian Senate on the 21st of May 2024.

 Before assuming her current role in the Nigerian Communications Commission, Makama played various roles at Microsoft from 2016 to 2023, notably as the Government Affairs Director for MEA Emerging Markets.
 In this capacity, she was instrumental in creating a policy landscape that facilitated the adoption of public cloud technology by the public sector in various markets across MEA.

 During her tenure at Microsoft, Makama represented the company's interests on the Digital Economy Task Force of the US Chamber of Commerce and the SMART Africa Alliance.
 She also became known for disseminating key messages on AI ethics, notably appearing as an AI policy expert speaker at the UNESCO Forum on Artificial Intelligence in 2018.

 Makama's career also includes a significant tenure with Africa Practice as Communications Director for West Africa.
 In this role, she successfully translated the strategic communication needs of major corporations such as Uber, PayPal, CNN, Google SSA, Bloomberg LP, Sage VIP, Actis West Africa, and The African Union into effective solutions, collaborating closely with high-level government stakeholders.

 Prior to her role at Africa Practice she was Principal Legal Assistant, Office of Legal Affairs - International Criminal Police Organization (INTERPOL) in Lyon, France.